FazOuard/federated-breast-cancer-pysyft/readme.md

-# Federated Breast Cancer (PySyft)

-Demonstration of a simple federated learning workflow using PySyft and the scikit-learn breast cancer dataset.
-This repo contains the notebooks and notes I used to explore privacy‑preserving model training and audit workflows between an organisation and external researchers.

-## Contents

-- `datascientist.ipynb` — training, experiments and playing with the model.
-- `organisation.ipynb` — project notes and the organisation-side process.

----

 # Federated Learning Breast Cancer with PySyft

 This project is a test playground for the PySyft package, an open‑source framework that lets data scientists and researchers do their work while keeping data private.